lindsaygelle/slice/README.md

 ```

 ### AppendLength
+Appends values to the end of the slice and returns the length of the modified slice.
 ```Go
 s := &slice.Slice[int]{1, 2, 3}
 length := s.AppendLength(4, 5) // s is now [1, 2, 3, 4, 5], length is 5
 ```

 ### Bounds
+Checks if an index is within the valid range of indices for the slice.
 ```Go
 s := &slice.Slice[int]{1, 2, 3}
 inBounds := s.Bounds(1) // inBounds is true